etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 4. In Etendo Mobile you will see the list of subapps.
 Clicking on `Subapp Example` will download the build previously generated and exposed in the Ngrok URL.
     ![app-home.png](/assets/developer-guide/etendo-mobile/create-new-subapplication/app-home.png)
-5. Here is the sub-application.
+5. Here is the subapplication.
     ![sub-app.png](/assets/developer-guide/etendo-mobile/create-new-subapplication/sub-app.png)
 ## Applying changes workflow
 1. Add any changes for example in `modules/<javapackage>/subapp/src/screens/home/index.tsx` to the prop typeStyle of the Button component change it to `secondary`.